V3lectronics/SPIRIT/CONTRIBUTING.md

 2. Once your issue is reviewed, and if it is confirmed that your change would be useful, and no one else is currently working on it, you may proceed to make a pull request (PR).

+3. When you start working on an issue leave a comment under that issue it so others know who is working on it.

-3. When creating your PR, please include a detailed description in English that outlines exactly what changes have been introduced.
+4. When creating your PR, please include a detailed description that outlines exactly what changes have been introduced.
 This helps others understand your contribution better.

-4. After submitting your PR, kindly wait for your changes to be reviewed.
+5. After submitting your PR, kindly wait for your changes to be reviewed.
 We appreciate your patience as we work to ensure quality and consistency in the project.

+6. If you add new components, please ensure that they are available for purchase on [digikey](https://www.digikey.com/en/products/), have public datasheets and are RoHS compliant.

+7. SMD resistors, capacitors and other components that come in very small packages have to be preferably 0805 (if available) or larger.

+8. When adding new components in KiCad please be sure to properly annotate them in the schematics and use the update PCB from schematic tool.
+The schematics and PCB must be in sync at all times!

+9. Please use the newest major release of KiCad.

+10. When adding new components make sure to add: symbols, footprints, 3D models.
+If it's a complex change and you're not sure if the components are the correct ones, it is ok to add them in a follow up PR.

+11. Avoid massive pull requests that are hard to review.
+It is easier for everyone if you split your contribution into small, atomic pieces (within reason).

+12. Change only the files you need, e.g. if you made a change to the power schematic you probably don't have to make changes to audio.

+13. Write all text in english.

+# Tasks to do

+Here is the [issues list](https://github.com/V3lectronics/SPIRIT/issues).
+Good luck and please stick to the guidelines for smooth cooperation!

 # Contact